 While all that is true, Andaman still has a unique night culture that not many know of.
-Of course it can never be Ibiza, or even its half, and even the thought of this comparison is extreme, but we’re going to give you a list which will keep you on your toes.
+Of course, it can never be Ibiza or even its half, and even the thought of this comparison is extreme, but we’re going to give you a list that will keep you on your toes.

-This is your guide to ‘Andaman Nightlife’ – some offbeat, some romantic, some quiet, some adventurous, but a list of all our favourite things to do after sunset.
+This is your guide to ‘Andaman Nightlife’ – some offbeat, some romantic, some quiet, some adventurous, but a list of all our favorite things to do after sunset.

 1. One with Nature

-A walk down the seaside can be calming, energizing and fun.
-Head to Marina Park around 5pm to catch the sunset and then stay there for as late as you like.
+A walk down the seaside can be calming, energising, and fun.
+Head to Marina Park around 5 pm to catch the sunset and then stay there as late as you like.
 It’s a neat and tidy park, with an Andaman sea view.
 Renovated recently, it’s great for kids.
 Also, there are many budget eateries to satiate you (read happy belly food truck).
 It’s a nice place for a family outing.
 The Tiranga Memorial is about 1.5kms away and looks gorgeous at night – a must-visit.

 Cost/person: free entry